-There are about 60,000 single-vehicle accidents in Georgia each year, according to the state Department of Public Health.
-Many of these incidents are not caused by driver error or negligence, but by a mechanical malfunction or faulty component.
+There are about 60,000 single-vehicle accidents in Georgia each year, according to the State Department of Public Health.
+Many of these incidents are not caused by driver error or negligence, but by mechanical malfunctions or faulty components.
 Terrence R. Bethune is a car crash lawyer dedicated to helping injured individuals near Atlanta and the surrounding communities.
 If you have reason to suspect that your accident was caused by a mechanical malfunction, Mr. Bethune can help you investigate the situation and try to hold the responsible party accountable.

 The rationale behind a products liability lawsuit is that manufacturers of consumer goods should make safe products.
 When a person is injured by a defective item, he or she can file a claim against the manufacturer, designer, or seller of the item.
 To prevail, the victim must prove the following elements:

 - The product was defective;

 - The defect caused the victim’s injuries;

 - The item was not substantially changed from the time it left the control of the defendant; and

 - The victim was using the product for its intended use or in an otherwise foreseeable manner.